-Many people ask if is glycogen a carbohydrate.
-Glycogen is the way the body processes and stores glucose as energy, chiefly in the liver and the muscles.
-High-intensity activities like sprinting and your 8fit HIIT workouts draw upon the glycogen tucked away in our muscles for fuel, which is why you hear about marathoners “carb-loading” in the days before a big race.
+High-intensity activities like sprinting and your 8fit HIIT workouts draw upon the glycogen tucked away in our muscles (i.e. glycogen stores) for fuel, which is why you hear about marathoners “carb loading” in the days before a big race.

 Like we said above, some glycogen is stored in the muscles but there are also some glycogen stores in the liver.
-The glycogen stored in the liver is what keeps specific systems running all day, including the brain, kidney cells and red blood cells.
-For anyone not on a low-carb meal plan, the body needs a minimum of 100g of glucose each day in order to meet the basic demands of the brain.
+The glycogen stored in the liver is what keeps the body running (think, brain, digestive, and cardiovascular function).
+For anyone not on a low-carb meal plan like the ketogenic diet, the body needs a minimum of 100 grams of glucose each day in order to meet the basic demands of the brain.

-So, what happens if a person consumes significantly less than 100g of carbohydrates in a day?
+So, what happens if a person consumes significantly less than 100 grams of carbohydrates in a day?
 What happens when the body runs out of glycogen stores?
-Well, it’ll have to call on other forms of energy.
+Well, it’ll have to call on other sources of energy.

 The hierarchy of energy sources

 Your body gets it’s energy from the easiest sources possible as long as they’re available.
-The zippiest energy comes from carbohydrates in the diet, especially simple carbs (white bread, sweets, fructose, etc.) because they are quickly converted into sugars with more complex carbs following shortly after.
+Carbohydrates provide fast energy — especially simple carbs (white bread, sweets, fructose, etc.) because they are quickly converted into sugars with more complex carbs following shortly after.

-If there’s no more glucose or glycogen to be had, a process called gluconeogenesis begins in the liver (“gluco” = glucose, “neo” = new, “genesis” = to make).
+If there’s no more glucose or glycogen to be had, a process called gluconeogenesis begins in the liver:

-Gluconeogenesis is the reason why you don’t actually need any dietary carbohydrates whatsoever to keep rattling down the street.
-When faced with low carbohydrate intake in the diet, the liver will kick into gluconeogenesis gear, generating the glucose necessary for brain function from glycerol in lipids and amino acids in proteins.
+Gluconeogenesis is the reason why you don’t actually need any dietary carbohydrates whatsoever to keep on keeping on.
+When faced with low carbohydrate intake in the diet, the liver will kick into gluconeogenesis gear, generating the glucose necessary for brain function.

 However, getting your glucose through gluconeogenesis is a long process.
-Consider those marathon athletes again.
-There is a phenomenon known as “hitting the wall,” which is when the body reaches total exhaustion because no more energy is to be had.
+Consider those carb loading marathon athletes again.
+There is a phenomenon known as “hitting the wall,” which is when the body reaches total exhaustion because no more energy is available.
 This is a direct result of glycogen depletion in the muscles.
-For non-marathoners, glycogen depletion is generally brought on by switching to a low-carb diet and the first few days of eating this way bring on similar feelings of “hitting a wall.”
-This feeling is also known as the Atkins flu, induction flu, keto flu or low-carb flu, and is marked by 2-3 days of nausea, headache, low-energy and irritability.
+For non-marathoners, glycogen depletion is generally brought on by switching to a low-carb diet and the first few days of eating which results in similar symptoms of “hitting a wall.”
+This feeling is also known as the Atkins flu, induction flu, keto flu or low-carb flu, and is marked by 2-3 days of symptoms like nausea, headache, low-energy, and irritability.

-What lies on the other side of the flu is excellent news for anyone looking to ditch the jiggle because the best alternative energy source for the newly adjusted body is its fat stores.
-After overcoming the “flu” and breaking past the wall, you’ve now entered fat-burning mode — commonly referred to as a state of ketosis.
+What lies on the other side of the flu is excellent news for anyone looking to burn fat because the best alternative energy source for the newly adjusted body is its fat stores.
+After overcoming the “flu” and breaking through the wall, you’ve now entered fat-burning mode — commonly referred to as a state of ketosis.

 It’s common for those new to a low-carb lifestyle to lose a significant amount of weight at the very beginning of their carb restriction.
-That could mean four, 10 or even 12 pounds in the first week or two depending on a person’s starting weight.
-You might ask is this rate dangerous?
+That could mean four, 10 or even 12 pounds in the first two weeks depending on a person’s starting weight.
+You might ask, is this rate dangerous?
 Not always.

 It’s all about the glycogen stores and the association between carbs and water retention.
 Each gram of glycogen is associated with 3-4 grams of water.
-So, as your body burns its way through the reduced dietary carbs and into the glycogen stores, the water attached to the glycogen flushes away as well, resulting in the phenomenon commonly known as “losing water weight.”
+So, as your body burns its way through the reduced dietary carbs and into the glycogen stores, the water attached to the glycogen is lost as well resulting in the phenomenon commonly known as “losing water weight.”
 There’s no fat loss here yet — it’s like the glycogen and accompanying water are squeezed out of your muscles and liver.

-This also explains why plenty of folks experience an alarming weight gain in the day just following a cheat meal.
-Even if the ingested carbs are at a moderate level (i.e. consumption of a grilled cheese sandwich, not an entire deep-fried birthday cake), your liver and muscles snatch up as much glucose as they can take, including up to four grams of water accompany each gram of glycogen.
+This also explains why plenty of folks experience an alarming weight gain the day following a "cheat meal".
+Even if the ingested carbs are at a moderate level (i.e. consumption of a grilled cheese sandwich, not an entire deep-fried birthday cake), your liver and muscles snatch up as much glucose as they can take, including up to four grams of water to accompany each gram of glycogen.

 Will all the fat burned during ketosis return?

 Let’s get back to the subject of ketosis — the state your body enters when you begin to burn fat as fuel instead of carbs and glycogen stores.
 One of the most persistent warnings low-carb naysayers have regarding losing weight in a ketogenic state is that “you’ll just gain it all back once you go off the diet.”
 This isn’t the whole truth.
-The water weight resulting from glycogen stores will return almost immediately as soon as you switch back to ingesting more than 100g/carbs a day — that’s just the nature of glycogen storage.
-Any weight gain beyond that is as a result of caloric surplus, not anything having to do with coming off ketosis.
+Yes, the water weight associated with glycogen stores will return almost immediately as soon as you switch back to ingesting more than 100 grams of carbs per day — that’s just the nature of glycogen storage.
+Any weight gain beyond that is as a result of caloric surplus, not anything related to coming off ketosis.

-- Glycogen is a way the body stores glucose as energy for later
+Glycogen is a way the body stores glucose as energy for later

-- Glycogen binds with water molecules; flushing it away results in loss of “water weight”
+Glycogen binds with water molecules; when the body uses glycogen, it results in a loss of “water weight”